+Other notes

+1 Footnote no longer applicable.

 2 The State Transport Co-ordination Act 1966 was repealed by the State Transport Co-ordination Act 1981, which was repealed by the Acts Amendment and Repeal (Transport Co-ordination) Act 1985.

 3 The reference in the Taxi Act 1994 s.
 49(a) to an amendment of s.
 2 of this Act should refer to an amendment of s.
 4 of this Act.
 Section 49(a) reads as follows: